Last updated on March 15, 2026

 Sensei's Divining Top

-With Sensei's Divining Top reaching the $50 price point, it becomes cut territory.
-I love the top, it’s an incredible card, but it’s not the highest power level card or most necessary to the game plan in the end.
+With Sensei's Divining Top always being somewhat expensive, it becomes cut territory.
+I love the Top, it’s an incredible card, but it’s not the highest power level card or most necessary to the game plan in the end.
 You’d rather have a deck without top then no deck at all.

 Replacements

 I’d recommend swapping the cards you take out with similar but lower budget options.
-If you take out Crypt or Vault, throw in another cheap mana rock like Palladium Myr or something else you find that helps you fill the hole as best as possible.
+If you take out Crypt or Vault, throw in another cheap mana rock like Planar Atlas or The Irencrag, or something else you find that helps you fill the hole as best as possible.
 You can check our mana rocks and mana dorks articles for some suggestions.

 Other Builds

-Artifacts will be more expensive for the given power level, primarily because many key and powerful artifacts just don’t get reprinted while your main Eldrazi were very recently printed for the first time.
+Artifacts will be more expensive for the given power level, primarily because many key and powerful artifacts just don’t get reprinted while your main Eldrazi have been reprinted a couple times.

 Some important cards to look at for an artifact build that you don’t already play are Unwinding Clock, Voltaic Key, Vedalken Orrery, and Metalworker.